Antori91/Home_Automation/README.md

      - Blockly: enter the blockly according the GIF images given
      - Scripts:
          - copy to installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
-         - update the WiFi_DZ_MQTT_SecretKeys.js file according to my environment
+         - update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
          - update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used
          - setup Crontab to launch the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"